SEND Operations Lead

 - Responsible for preparatory work, writing case statements, negotiation and liaison with parents and schools regarding SEND Tribunals, seeking wherever possible to de-escalate cases.Work in partnership with the SEND Tribunal team and legal representatives to make recommendations to senior leaders regarding possible case outcomes.

 Skills, Knowledge and Experience

-- Educated to RFQ Level 6 (Bachelor's degree) or equivalent [RS-SQM1]by experience and possesses Level 4 of the SEN awards.
+- Educated to RFQ Level 6 (Bachelor's degree) or equivalent by experience and possesses Level 4 of the SEN awards.

 - Evidence of continuing professional development and expert knowledge of the Children and Families Act 2014, SEND Code of Practice 2015 and the local authority's statutory responsibilities in relation to assessment and review of children and young people with SEND.